 3. Twin Rocks – Divers can experience a deep wall dive with an abundance of colorful reef fish, moray eels, and nudibranchs.

-Diving in Anilao and Batangas in October is an excellent time for underwater photographers and macro enthusiasts as they can expect to encounter a variety of colorful marine species, including frogfish, flamboyant cuttlefish, and many more.
+Diving in Anilao in October is an excellent time for underwater photographers and macro enthusiasts as they can expect to encounter a variety of colorful marine species, including frogfish, flamboyant cuttlefish, and many more.

 November: Bicol